ccmak514/Hybrid-CNN-Classifer/README.md

-# A New Hybrid CNN Classifier and Compare the Performance with 2 CNN Transfer Learning Models
+# A New Hybrid CNN Classifier vs 2 CNN Transfer Learning Models
 This is a project of AASD 4015 - Advanced Applied Mathematical Concepts for Deep Learning <br>
 Contributor: 1.
 Chun Cheong Mak (101409987) 2.
 Hei Yuet Lee (101409639)